-- Permutation test: obtaining p-value by permuting the current observed data to simulate null scenarios - For example, wilcox.test() for the Wilcoxon-Mann-Whitney test or mantelhaen.test() for the Cochran-Mantel-Haenszel χ^2 test in R - A permutation test gives a simple way to compute the sampling distribution for any test statistic, under the null hypothesis - Example NULL: A set of genetic variants has absolutely no effect on the outcome.
+- Permutation test: obtaining p-value by permuting the current observed data to simulate null scenarios - wilcox.test() for the Wilcoxon-Mann-Whitney non-parametric statistical test (based on ranks) - mantelhaen.test() for the Cochran-Mantel-Haenszel χ^2 test in R - Tests for any association between the variables across all strata. - A permutation test gives a simple way to compute the sampling distribution for any test statistic, under the null hypothesis - Example NULL: A set of genetic variants has absolutely no effect on the outcome.